StuyPulse/Stuy-Jeopardy/README.md

 Stuy-Jeopardy
 =============

-Arduino project for controlling the Jeopardy buzzer system used anualy by Stuyvesant's Parents Association.
+Arduino project for controlling the Jeopardy buzzer system used annually by Stuyvesant's Parents Association.